pulumi/docs/content/blog/7-ways-to-deal-with-application-secrets-in-azure/index.md

 This solution is not entirely satisfying though, since we've traded storing the secrets for storing SP credentials.
 Is that a big enough win?
 Luckily, it's easy to get rid of those credentials with Managed identities.

-## 5. Accessing Key Vault with Managed identities
+## 5. Accessing Key Vault with Managed Identities

 With **Managed identities**, Azure takes care of creating a Service Principal, passing the credentials, rotating secrets, and so on.
 Enabling a managed identity on App Service is just an extra option: